 Install a CO Detector

-Edited by estrella sacragon, Olivia, Anonymous, Graeme and 4 others
+Edited by estrella sacragon, Olivia, Graeme, Eng and 3 others

 Safety is a major concern in every home.
 Installing a carbon monoxide detector will make your worries fly away.